DenizTohumcu/COVID-19_Analyser/README.md

 We commit every change we do to the code with a smiling face :)

-### Commenting about politics is cute and but commenting your code is KAWAII
+### Commenting about politics is cute but commenting your code is KAWAII

 Even the simplest comment that is USEFUL is ok.